kudobuilder/kuttl.dev/content/docs/contributing.md

 ## Creating a Pull Request

 Yes please!
 Bring us your code!
-There's a whole lot of work to do, and we're committed to building an active community around KUDO in order to ensure its longevity.
+There's a whole lot of work to do, and we're committed to building an active community around KUTTL in order to ensure its longevity.

 PRs raised against either repo have a default template which help guide contributors to focus on the details necessary for a speedy review.
 Again, please follow-up with discussion in the Slack channel.
-We're also happy for people to submit draft PRs which can then be worked through with other members of the KUDO community.
+We're also happy for people to submit draft PRs which can then be worked through with other members of the KUDO/KUTTL community.

 ## Reviewing a Pull Request

 This process is adapted from the one defined for [contributing to Kubernetes](https://kubernetes.io/docs/contribute/intermediate/#review-a-pr) itself, so should be familiar.
-We use [Prow](https://prow.k8s.io/) to help automate this process.

 * Examine the PR description and read any associated issues or links for context;
 * Look over all changed files, and if you have a comment or a question on any highlighted section then start a review;